Skip to main content

 In the old days, folks would typically grind glutinous rice pulp in a stone mill.
 But now is very convenient to use store-bought glutinous rice flour to prepare it.
 It is much easier, just pour boiling water into the flour.

+For the pumpkin and sweet potato dough.
 I've tried two different ways to make the skin.
 For the first attempt, I poured boiling water into the glutinous flour to make the dough, but the “Kueh” skin tasted too soft to me after steaming.
 I prepared a “starter” paste or water roux with rice flour for the second approach and evenly mixed it with the glutinous flour.
+For the pandan flavour dough, since it does not contain any puree, so I omit the "starter"

 “Starter “paste or water roux is a cooked mix of rice flour and water.
 It makes the dough easy to handle and the cake skin will be chewier to eat and won't stiffen overnight.
 The texture of the kueh is still chewy but not hard to eat the next day when the skin is made by mixing mashed sweet potato, pumpkin, or potato with glutinous flour.
 If you only use glutinous rice flour in its entirety, the cake will somewhat crumble after steaming.